 Great News!
-Bay State Commons Cohousing has received Malden approval.
-So now we are completing the permitting process with the historic preservation review.
-This means we are still on track to break ground in February, for an expected move-in during the second half of 2021 (in photo, left to right, Malden City Councillor Steve Winslow, Malden Mayor Gary Christenson and founding members Vlad and Peter).
+Bay State Commons has completed the city of Malden’s permitting process.
+We are scheduled to break ground in February, for an expected move-in during the second half of 2021 (in photo, left to right, Malden City Councillor Steve Winslow, Malden Mayor Gary Christenson and founding members Vlad and Peter).
 We will post updates here.
-We also have a few units still available—studio, one-bedroom, and one-bedroom+.
+We also have a few units still available—studio, 1-BR and 1-BR+.

-Please check out one of our meetings to learn more about us and our project.
-We have meetings twice a month, every first Tuesday in Cambridge, and third Tuesday in Malden.
-Specific information is on our MeetUp page.
+Please check out one of our meetings to learn more about us, the cohousing membership process and our project.
+We meet twice a month, every first Tuesday at Cornerstone Cohousing in North Cambridge, and third Tuesday at the Malden Y. Specific information is on our MeetUp page.

 What is Bay State Commons?